-Mullins family patriarch Charlie laid the foundations of his plumbing empire in the1970s.
-After completing his apprenticeship, he founded London’s most iconic plumbing brand from a basement office in 1979, that in 2021 would sell for £150 million.
+Mullins family patriarch Charlie laid the foundations of his plumbing empire in the 1970s.
+After completing his apprenticeship, he founded London’s most iconic plumbing brand from an estate agent basement office in 1979, that in 2021 would sell for £150 million.

 By the 1990s Mullins’ corporate image vision was well established – uniforms, smart vans, real 24/7 service, and transparent pricing.